minio/minio-js/README.md

 This guide will show you how to install the client SDK and execute an example JavaScript program.
 For a complete list of APIs and examples, please take a look at the [JavaScript Client API Reference](https://min.io/docs/minio/linux/developers/javascript/API.html) documentation.

-This document presumes you have a working [Node.js](http://nodejs.org/) development environment, version 16 or later.
+This document presumes you have a working [Node.js](http://nodejs.org/) development environment, LTS versions v16, v18 or v20.

 ## Download from NPM